U.S. warns it may act on Syria as onslaught against Ghouta grinds on

 The United States asked the Security Council to demand an immediate 30-day ceasefire in Damascus and rebel-held eastern Ghouta, where Syrian President Bashar al-Assad’s forces, backed by Russia and Iran, say they are targeting “terrorist” groups which are shelling the capital.

 The army’s onslaught in eastern Ghouta, backed by air and artillery strikes, has killed about 1,160 people since Feb.
-18, a war monitor said, as Assad seeks to crush the last big rebel stronghold near the capital Damascus.
+18, a war monitoring group said, as Assad seeks to crush the last big rebel stronghold near the capital Damascus.

 “It is not the path we prefer, but it is a path we have demonstrated we will take, and we are prepared to take again,” Haley told the 15-member Security Council.
 “When the international community consistently fails to act, there are times when states are compelled to take their own action.”